scotteggs/fullstack_testfirst/README.md

 ```
 $ cd 00_hello
 $ testem
+$ testem --host $IP -p $PORT
 TEST'EM 'SCRIPTS!
 Open the URL below in a browser to connect.
 http://localhost:7357/
 ```

 Now, if you open http://localhost:7357 in a browser (we recommend Chrome) you should see the Jasmine Spec runner.
 The Testem is booting up a small web server, which loads in all the JS files in that directory and brings in Jasmine.
 Remember, Jasmine is just JavaScript, so it all runs inside the browser.

 To add your script (the code you need to write), create a file with the same name as the spec file but without the word `spec`.
 For example, to create the functions that `helloSpec.js` needs to pass the test, create a `hello.js` file.
-This works because Jasmine loads all the files in lexigraphical (alphabetical) order, so `hello.js`comes before `helloSpec.js`.
+This works because Jasmine loads all the files in lexigraphical (alphabetical), so `hello.js`comes before `helloSpec.js`.

 ## Debugging Methods

 The key skill here to practice is debugging JavaScript inside Chrome.
 You should become comfortable with these methods:

 1. Using the `console` via `console.log` and `debugger`
 2. Stepping through your JS in the Console and evaluating variables